diegosteiner/heimv/README.md

 ### Development Servers

-Then inside the container run:
+Then inside the container you may run:

 - `bin/rails s -b 0.0.0.0` to start rails server
 - `bin/webpack-dev-server` to start webpack dev server